oliviodare/oliviodare.com/index.md

 This is my <a href="https://orcid.org/0000-0002-5202-6961" target="_blank">ORCID</a> (0000-0002-5202-6961).
 This is my <a href="https://github.com/oliviodare" target="_blank">Github profile</a>.
 This is the <a href="https://pencelab.be/" target="_blank">lab</a> where I'm currently working.
-My email is maximilia ·dot· bautista ·at· uclouvain ·dot· be
+My email is max ·dot· bautista ·at· uclouvain ·dot· be

 ![Max Bautista Perpinyà (oliviodare)]({{ oliviodare.com }}/face2.png)